jgm/lunamark/README.markdown

 For usage instructions, see the [lunadoc(1)] man page.
 `lunadoc` reads source files and parses specially marked markdown comment blocks.
 [Here][API documentation] is an example of the result.

+# Tests

+The source directory contains a large test suite in `tests`.
+This includes existing Markdown and PHP Markdown tests, plus more tests for lunamark-specific features and additional corner cases.

+To run the tests, use `bin/shtest`.

+    `bin/shtest --help`             # get usage
+    `bin/shtest`                    # run all tests
+    `bin/shtest indent`             # run all tests matching "indent" `bin/shtest -p Markdown.pl` -n  # run all tests using Markdown.pl,
+                                    # and normalizing whitespace

+Lunamark currently fails a few of the PHP Markdown tests.
+In most cases I disagree with the interpretation of markdown syntax that these tests reflect.

 # Authors